 - Touch panel and voice control

-It has been likened to an air freshener but we really like the design because it doesn't look out of place anywhere in our home - bedroom or kitchen.
+It has been likened to an air freshener but we really like the design because it doesn't look out of place anywhere in our home - bedroom, kitchen or living room.
 It also doesn't smell like potpourri, thankfully.

-By comparison, Amazon Echo, has a blue ring of light at the top with a physical rotation ring.
-Echo also has physical buttons to press to mute the listening mode and whatnot.
+By comparison, Amazon Echo, has a blue ring of light at the top with physical controls for volume as well as mute the listening mode and whatnot.
 The Echo range has developed over time, now offering a material surround in numerous options for a more premium finish but it arguably doesn't look or feel as futuristic as Home's setup.

 Google Home voice control